flutter/devtools/packages/devtools_testing/README.md

 ## What is this?

-This is a repo containing the integration tests and utilities for devtools.
+This is a repo containing the integration tests and testing utilities for devtools.